Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 23. Always take with you a landing net when fishing for pollock.

-24. If you don’t get bites for a period of time like 30 to 45 minutes, move to another area and try fishing for pollock there.
+24. If you don’t get bites for some time like 30 to 45 minutes, move to another area and try fishing for pollock there.

 25. When sand eel stocks are low in an area, pollock will move to an area where there is abundant bait fish.